Funding Administrator FTC- Application Pack

 Education and training

-• Experience of working within a communications or marketing team.
+• Experience of working as part of a team

-• Strong IT skills (demonstrable proficiency in using MS Outlook, Word, Excel and PowerPoint)
+• Strong IT skills (demonstrable proficiency in using MS Office, Word and Excel)

 Work ethic and approach

-• Ability to manage parallel tasks, prioritise work, cope with the unpredictable and manage time effectively to meet internal and external deadlines.
+• Ability to manage parallel tasks, prioritise work and cope with the unpredictable and manage time effectively to meet internal and external deadlines

 TERMS AND CONDITIONS

-- Permanent full time role, 37.5 hours a week.
+- 6 month fixed term contract, starting asap.
+The position is full time at 37.5 hours a week.
 Usual working hours to be worked Monday to Friday, there may be some evening and weekend working, as required.

 GUIDANCE ON APPLICATIONS

-We would like to do something a little different here!
-We would like you to answer 2 role specific competency based questions and provide us with 3-5 pieces of artwork or marketing materials you have produced; your answers and artwork/marketing materials will be used by the hiring manager to shortlist applicants for interview – see separate Word document.
+We would like you to answer a few role specific competency based questions which will be used by the hiring manager to shortlist applicants for interview – see separate word document.